Manaslu Circuit Trek - 12 Days

 Drive from Kathmandu to Machhakhola

-On the way to Machha-Khola
+On the way to Machha Khola

-After lunch, which is usually at Jyamire by around noon, take some rest before continuing onwards as your drive takes you through villages, terraced fields, and winding roads to Arughat.
-The road here consists of long sections of gravel track mixed with short sections of newly widened mountain roads, adding extra adventure to this journey.
-From Arughat, pretty much all roads are just off-road tracks till Maccha Khola Via Soti Khola , where we reach today around 4:00 PM if travelling by jeep or slightly later when travelling by bus.
+After lunch, which is usually at Jyamire by around noon, take a rest before continuing onwards as your drive takes you through villages, terraced fields, and winding roads to Arughat.
+The road here consists of long sections of gravel track mixed with short sections of newly widened mountain road, adding extra adventure to this journey.

 About Machha Khola and Teahouses